microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 As you probably already noticed, the action `actions/checkout` is outdated and should have a version greater than 3, let's see how `Dependabot version updates` can help you on that.

 Navigate to the **Settings** tab and select **Code security and analysis** and enable **Dependabot version updates**.
 You will be redirected to a YAML editor to define a file called `dependabot.yml`.
-This file allows you to configure dependabot to check dependencies of your different package manager and raise a ....
+This file allows you to configure dependabot to check dependencies of your different package manager and dynamically create Pull Requests to update them.

 <div class="task" data-title="Tasks">